fedora-modularity/meta-test-family/docs/user_guide/how_to_write_conf_file.rst

 * **start** defines how to start module service if there is any
 * **stop**  defines how to stop module service if there is any
 * **status** defines how to check the status of module service if there is any
-* **labels** contains docker labels to check if any
+* **labels** contains docker labels to check if there is any
 * **container** contains a link to a container (docker.io or local tar.gz file)
 * **repo** is used when **compose-url** is not set and contains a repo to be used for rpm module type testing

-Multi like Bash snippet tests
+Multiline Bash snippet tests
 -----------------------------
-A ``config.yaml`` file may contain multi like Bash snippet tests directly.
+A ``config.yaml`` file may contain multiline Bash snippet tests directly.
 Every Bash command has to finish with 0 return code otherwise it returns fail:

 .. code-block:: yaml